AdobeDocs/campaign-standard.en/help/administration/using/local-tracking.md

 To track open, we need to create intent.
 Intent objects allow Android OS to call your method when certain actions are done, in this case clicking the notification to open the app.

 This code is based on the implementation of the click impression tracking.
 With intent set, you now need to send tracking information back to Adobe Campaign.
-In this case,  Android View(Activity) which triggered the notification will be opened or brought to foreground as a result of the click by user.
-The Intent object in Activity contains the notification data which can be used to track open.
+In this case, Android View([!DNL Activity]) which triggered the notification will be opened or brought to foreground as a result of the click by user.
+The intent object in [!DNL Activity] contains the notification data which can be used to track open.

-MainActivity.java (extends Activity)
+MainActivity.java (extends [!DNL Activity])

 ```
 @Override